 6 ) Get a 2Degrees Sim Card

-If you’re traveling with an unlocked mobile, you’ll be able to pick up a sim card when you get into New Zealand.
+If you’re traveling with an unlocked cell phone, you’ll be able to pick up a sim card when you get into New Zealand.
 While there are a couple different providers to choose from, your best bet is undoubtedly 2Degrees.

-They offer cheap, international calls back home to Mom & Dad as well as cheap calls throughout New Zealand – for $19 you can get 30 minutes of talk time, 2000 texts, and for you iPhone users – 50MB of data.
+They offer cheap, international calls back home to Mom & Dad as well as cheap calls throughout New Zealand – for $19 you can get unlimited calls, unlimited texts and 1GB of data.

 7 ) 3…2…1 Bungy!
 Do it.